-By Sarah Ross, NWNL Communications Manager.
+By Sarah Ross, NWNL Project Manager.
 Photos by Alison M Jones.

 NWNL welcomes NextGen Blog Proposals from higher-level students or graduates researching watershed issues.

 The last few years have underscored the power of youth in environmental action.
 Since the completion of our final NWNL watershed expedition to document Egypt’s Nile River Basin (Nov.
 2019), one major goal has been to further support watershed education.
 Thus in early 2020, we launched our NextGen Blog series as a mentoring and publication opportunity for college students and graduates researching freshwater and related environmental issues.